-Over the past few years, the global uranium market fundamentals have been improving as the market transitions from an inventorydriven to more of a production-driven market.
-The spot market has been rebounding, since reaching a low in November 2016 at approximately US\$17.75 per pound $U_3O_8$ and recently registered US\$51.50 per pound $U_3O_8$ on September 8, 2022 (Source: UxC LLC $Ux U_3O_8 Daily Price).
-Production curtailments, and mine closures from several global producers and COVID-19 related shutdowns,$ $have lowered annual uranium production from approximately 141 million pounds <math>U_3O_8$ in 2019 to about 134 million pounds $U_3O_8$ expected in 2022 (Source: UxC LLC 2022 Q2 Uranium Market Outlook).
-Supply and demand projections show a structural deficit between production and utility requirements in 2022 to be above 70 million pounds $U_3O_8$ and for this deficit to grow to total approximately 440 million pounds $U_3O_8$ through 2032 (Source: UxC LLC 2022 Q2 Uranium Market Outlook).
-The current gap is being filled through secondary market sources, including finite existing inventories that are being depleted and are projected to further decline in coming years as a result of this gap between supply and demand.
-As secondary supplies diminish, we expect new production will be needed to meet utility demand and will require higher prices to stimulate new mining activity with market prices still below incentive prices for many producers to bring on new production.
-Most recently, the Russian invasion of Ukraine in 2022 has caused various Western utilities to further explore alternative supply sources that could potentially accelerate new Western production and possibly bifurcate markets between Western and the Commonwealth of Independent States supply.
+Over the past few years, the global uranium market fundamentals have been gradually improving as the market transitions from an inventory-driven to more of a production-driven market.
+The spot market has been rebounding, since reaching a low in November 2016 at approximately US\$17.75 per pound U3O8 and recently registered US\$47.75 per pound U3O8 on December 13, 2022 (Source: UxC LLC Ux U3O8 Daily Price).
+Production dropped to a multi-year low in 2020 at about 122 million pounds but began to recover in 2021 and is on track to reach about 132 million pounds in 2022, although still well below reactor requirements.
+Global supply and demand projections show a structural deficit between production and utility requirements averaging about 36 million pounds a year over the next 10 years and increasing thereafter (Source: UxC 2022 Q3 Uranium Market Outlook).
+The current gap is being filled with secondary market sources, including finite inventory that is projected to decline in coming years.
+As secondary supplies diminish, new production will be needed to meet utility demand and will require higher prices to stimulate new mining activity with market prices still below incentive prices for many producers.
+Uranium supply has become more complicated due to Russia's invasion of Ukraine as Russia is a significant supplier of nuclear fuel around the globe.
+Economic sanctions, transportation restrictions, pending legislation and buyer avoidance of Russian fuel is causing a fundamental change to the nuclear fuel markets.
+Secondary supply is also likely to be further reduced with western enrichers reversing operations from underfeeding to overfeeding that requires more uranium to increase the production of enrichment services.
+While these situations are still unfolding, new trends appear to be pointing towards at least the U.S. utilities beginning to shift more focus to security of supply with production in areas of low geopolitical risk.

-On the demand side of the equation, the global nuclear energy industry continued its robust growth in the current year, with 64 new reactors connected to the grid since 2013 and another 56 reactors under construction as of September 2022 (Source: International Atomic Energy Association Power Reactor Information System and World Nuclear Association, September 2022).
-Additional upside market pressure also appears to be emerging as utilities finally return to a longer-term contracting cycle to replace expiring contracts, something the market has not experienced for several years.
-Over the past two years, financial entities, including the Company, and various producers have been purchasing significant quantities of drummed uranium inventory, further removing excess supplies that will likely not re-enter the market unless bundled in longer term contracts at higher prices.
+On the demand side of the equation, the global nuclear energy industry continues robust growth, with 65 new reactors connected to the grid since 2013 and another 60 reactors under construction as of November 2022 (Source: International Atomic Energy Association Power Reactor Information System and World Nuclear Association, November 2022).
+In October 2022, World Nuclear News reported that "The International Energy Agency (IEA) projects more than a doubling of nuclear generation by 2050 with at least 30 countries increasing their use of nuclear power, in the Net Zero Emissions by 2050 scenario of its latest World Energy Outlook (WEO)".
+Additional upside market pressure is also emerging as utilities return to a longer-term contracting cycle to replace expiring contracts, something the market has not experienced for several years.
+Increasing demand has also occurred with financial entities and various producers, including our Company, purchasing significant quantities of drummed uranium inventory, further removing excess near term supplies.